UK Edition. Click here for US version.

 Amlodipine is used to treat high blood

-pressure (hypertension) or a certain type of breast-feeding or about to start
+of chest pain called angina, a rare form of breast-feeding or about to start

 breast-feeding you must tell your doctor